dart-lang/pana/test/goldens/end2end/dartdoc-0.24.1.json_report.md

 ### [~] 10/20 points: Supports 1 of 2 possible platforms (**native**, js)

+Consider supporting multiple platforms.
+Points were deducted due to the following:

 <details>
 <summary>
 Package not compatible with runtime native-aot